There are two ways of looking at the world.

 Abide by the calming words of Psalm 4, which Cistercian monks chant at the end of the day: “Ponder on your bed and be still.
 Make justice your sacrifice and trust in the Lord.”

-Popular speaker and renowned scholar, Dale Ahlquist is President of the Society of Gilbert Keith Chesterton, a worldwide lay apostolate dedicated to Catholic education, evangelization, and the social teaching of the church.
-He leads the Chesterton Schools Network, which exists to inspire and support the creation of joyfully Catholic, classical, and affordable high schools. around the world.
+Dale Ahlquist is President of The Society of Gilbert Keith Chesterton, a worldwide lay apostolate dedicated to Catholic education, evangelization, and the social teaching of the church.
+He leads the Society’s Chesterton Schools Network, which exists to inspire and support the creation of joyfully Catholic, classical, and affordable high schools around the world.
+Learn More